skwxlch/Learning-Notes/Linux-Notes.md

       - /tmp - temporary storage for system processes
       - /var/tmp - temporary storage for system processes
       - /opt - additional packages/software
-      - /var/mail - mail directory
+      - /var/mail - mail directory (also /var/spool/mail)
       - /var/www/* - web directory, often containing the web log file or database which we can look through for credentials.

   - #### *FILES:* ####